How to Use a Bidet

 Time Required: Under 2 hours

-Bidets are common features in the bathrooms of many European, Latin American and other countries worldwide, and the plumbing fixture is increasing in popularity in the United States.
-Bidets offer a hygienic means to clean your body after using the toilet, especially for people with limited mobility and other physical necessities.
+Bidets are common features in the bathrooms of many European, Latin American and other countries worldwide.
+This useful plumbing fixture is increasing in popularity in the United States.
+Bidets offer a hygienic means to clean your body after using the toilet.
+It's especially beneficial for people with limited mobility or other physical constraints.
 This guide reviews how to use a bidet and some of the best bidet options for your bathroom.

 Before using the bidet, accustom yourself with its controls so you don’t get any surprises the first time you try it out.